valentinbarth/HIWI_classification/README.md

 ## Dataset and Preprocessing

 The dataset is supplied by Marlen (Dr. Weiss?).
-The preprocessing of the data is done in the module rearrange_dataset.
+The preprocessing of the data is done in the module **rearrange_dataset**.
 The images are cropped (further data augmentation is not performed but might be added) checked for white space (and in case of more than 50% white discarded,only background)  The dataset is split into a test (20%) and a train (80%) set.
 The class will be denoted in the name (and not in the folder anymore).

-Before running "python rearrange_dataset.py" you should give the right datapaths in the beginning of the file:
+Before running **"python rearrange_dataset.py"** you should give the right datapaths in the beginning of the file:
--datapath should be the path to the original data supplied by marlen -new_datapath should be the path to the new created dataset
+-**datapath** should be the path to the original data supplied by marlen -**new_datapath** should be the path to the new created dataset

 Some hyperparameters might be adjusted if wished (but defaults are given):
 - the number of images split for testing